High risk car insurance

 This could be because your car is:

-- Modified – if you’ve added alloy wheels or made alterations to the engine or gearbox, for example.
-Modifications can increase the value of your car or make it more expensive to repair.
-They could also make it more attractive to thieves.
-And, if you’ve modified your car to make it faster, it could be viewed as riskier to drive.
-You must tell your insurance provider if you make any modifications to your car.
+- Modified – modifications, such as alloy wheels or gearbox alterations, can increase the value of your car or make it more expensive to repair.
+They can also make it more attractive to thieves.

-- Valuable – insurance providers may view cars that are particularly expensive as high risk.
+- Valuable – insurance providers are likely to see expensive cars as high risk.

-- Classic – you might need specialist insurance for a higher value classic car, although classic cars can sometimes be cheaper to insure than regular cars because they’re usually driven less often.
+- Classic – you might need specialist insurance for a higher value classic car.
+However, classic cars are sometimes cheaper to insure as they’re usually driven less often.

-- Easier to steal – the anti-theft system you have in your car can make a big difference to insurance premiums.
+- Easier to steal – your car’s anti-theft system can make a big difference to insurance premiums.
 If your security is outdated or easily compromised, this may put you in the high-risk category.

-- Imported – it could be difficult for insurance providers to assess the risk an imported car presents.
-They might also be more expensive to repair because parts could be difficult to find.
+- Imported – insurance providers may find it hard to assess the risk of imported cars.
+They may be more expensive to repair if parts are difficult to find.

-- A kit car – specialist cover is often needed for these unique, self-built vehicles.
+- A kit car – these unique, self-built vehicles often need specialist insurance.

-You’re likely to be considered high risk and may need specialist cover if you have driving convictions including:
+You’re likely to be considered high risk and may need specialist cover if you have driving convictions.
+These include:

 - Drink driving